Mallee military dragon

-The Mallee military dragon (Ctenophorus fordi), also commonly known as the Mallee dragon or Mallee sand-dragon, is a species of agamid lizard occurring in the arid parts of southern Australia.
-The Mallee military dragon's specific name, fordi was named after Dr. Julian Ralph Ford (1932-1987).
+The Mallee dragon (Ctenophorus fordi), also commonly known as the Mallee dragon and the Mallee sand-dragon, is a species of lizard in the family Agamidae.
+The species is native to the arid parts of southern Australia.

+Etymology

+The Mallee military dragon's specific name, fordi, commemorates Dr. Julian Ralph Ford (1932–1987).
 Dr. Ford was an ornithologist, herpetologist and chemist who worked at the Western Australian Museum.
 He collected the lizard holotype and many of the paratypes.